kainage/acts_as_featureable/README.md

 #<Feature title: "My New Title", summary: "My New Summary">
 ```

-The positioning of the features can be specified
+The _position_ of the features can be specified:

 ```ruby
 featureable = Topic.create